SmartGridandCity/SmartTourism/CommutersDATAVIZ/README.md

 With regard to selection, three families of methods are implemented:

 - classic dominant flows
-- local criteria (for each summit, keep the flows obeying such criteria)
+- local criteria (for each summit, keep the flows satisfying such criteria)
-- global criteria (considering all flows, keep those obeying such criteria).
+- global criteria (considering all flows, keep those satisfying such criteria).

 In our methods, we choose global criterion to analyse the most used paths.